-6.2 Discards in the Commercial Fishery
+Discards in the Commercial Fishery

-During the 2003-04 and 2004-05 seasons, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
+During the 2004-05 and 2005-06 seasons, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.

 In 2004, AFMA observers monitored longline operations in the Eastern Tuna and Billfish Fishery during the months and areas in which SBT are most likely to be taken incidentally (i.e. south of 30°S from May to September).
 Observer data showed that 61% of longlined SBT were discarded during the observed operations.
 In contrast, the level of SBT discards recorded in logbooks from other vessels fishing during the same period south of 30°S was only 10%.
-In response to this new information the Australian Fisheries Management Authority has implemented tighter access controls and implemented 100% observer coverage for the 2005 season.
+In response to this new information the Australian Fisheries Management Authority has implemented tighter access controls and implemented 100% observer coverage for the 2005 and 2006 season in areas and at times where there is a high risk of SBT being caught.
+Note that this definition is more restricted than the definition outlined above for when and where SBT are most likely to be taken.